sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Note that you can always override this behavior through the configure options ``--without-system-gcc`` and ``--with-system-gcc``, see :ref:`section_compilers`.

+There are some known problems with old assemblers, in particular when building the ``ecm`` and ``fflas_ffpack`` packages.
+You should ensure that your assembler understands all instructions for your processor.
+On Linux, this means you need a recent version of ``binutils``; on macOS you need a recent version of Xcode.

 Other notes
 ^^^^^^^^^^^